 - Add vinegar.
 If your machine has an automatic fabric softener dispenser, fill it with 1 cup vinegar.
 Otherwise, add it when the rinse cycle begins.
 If you are hand washing, just add the vinegar to your rinse water.
-Your woolens will smell like vinegar until they dry, but it will disappear.
+Your woolens will smell like vinegar,. but the smell will disappear when they dry.
 You also can add a drop or two of lavender oil to add a light scent.

 Why Does Vinegar Work?

 Wool fibers are naturally acidic.
 Most white distilled vinegar is about 5 percent acetic acid.
 By adding vinegar to the rinse cycle, you are adjusting the pH of the wash water to bring it in line with the pH of your wool garments.
 Your clothing will get cleaned without getting damaged.

 Vinegar is significantly cheaper than specialty detergents, and a large jug or bottle will go a long way.
 Additionally, it does not contain harsh chemicals like most detergents, and it even can double as a fabric softener.
 In fact, you can add vinegar to all of your laundry and never buy fabric softener again.
 Because vinegar is mildly acidic, it dissolves residue from the detergent, which is alkaline.
 This is what allows it to work as an effective fabric softener.